EWU logo

 While all of us struggle to overcome the assumptions others make about us, for the groups of people that have historically been excluded from higher education stereotypes can be especially challenging.
 Recognize that each student has unique strengths and interests, and remember that all people from a certain group will not share the same thoughts and perspectives.

-We begin recruiting students to our program once the academic year begins.
-(You may have seen our emails asking you to keep an eye out for students that seem interested in doing research.)
+We begin recruiting students to our program as early as spring quarter for the following year.
 The flowchart for this process is shown below (click to enlarge).

 We invite students who are interested in our program to:

-2. Interview three faculty and write up a three-page reflection of the interview.
-We present faculty interview forms to help assist the students develop their questions.
-The reason for this interview is to get to know professors, to build relationships, and to learn from faculty how it is to work in academia and how to get there.
+2. Interview three faculty with PhD’s and write a reflection on the interviews.
+The reason for this interview is to get to know professors, to build relationships, and to learn from faculty what it’s like to go down the PhD path.

-3. Complete an academic plan with Department Advisor.
-We request this document, because many of the applicants have not even met with their Department Advisors.
-We want the students to be well informed and advised by the Department.
+3. Complete an academic plan with department advisor.
+We request this document, because many of the applicants have not even met with their advisors.
+We want the students to be well informed and advised by the department.

 • Personal Statement